mendixlabs/TreeViewAndGridView/README.md

 ## Advanced: Constrained relations

 When removing an item from a constrained relation, this is handled in the same way as removing an object from an unconstrained relation.
 However **adding a child to a constrained relation is never picked up automatically**, as the new object might not pass the given constraint.
-To avoid unnecessary retrieves from the server, you need to indicate in your model that an object needs to refetch its children by the burst attribute as explained above.
+To avoid unnecessary retrieves from the server, you need to indicate in your model that an object needs to refetch its children by the cache bust attribute as explained above.

 ## Advanced: Drag and drop
 Enabling drag and drop on a relation allows items to be both dragged from it and dropped to it.
 The widget automatically calculates where an item can be dropped, based on the type of the object your are holding, the object or relation you are dragging over and the copy state.